kailash-manasarovar/statement/docs/timeline/2023/july.md

 ![JC3](../../content/tweets/july-comms/jc-3.png)

-- The amount of views on these tweets is unprecedented given I had zero activity on this account only weeks before. - Currently, May 2025, I also have near zero activity on this account.
+- The amount of views on these tweets is unprecedented given I had zero activity on this account only weeks before.
+- Currently, May 2025, I also have near zero activity on this account.
-- I will be followed by numerous porn and other fake accounts; including accounts with pictures of men I would see in Dénia streets, relentless stalker accounts that suggested the Lopez Cano family, made up crypto accounts, even new coins which seemed to be made for me specifically.
+- I will be followed by numerous porn and other fake accounts; including accounts with pictures of men I would see in Dénia streets, relentless stalker accounts that suggested the Lopez Cano family, made up crypto accounts, even new crypto coins which seemed to be made for me specifically.
+- The criminal resources put into terrorizing me were enormous but I had no idea about that until around a year later.
+- Until then, I think I'm being terrorized by bored misogynist idiots with nothing better to do with their lives.

 ## Google search